telekom-security/tpotce/README.md

  - Within your company you have to setup special policies, software etc.
  - You just like to stay on top of things.

-The T-Pot Universal Installer will upgrade the system to Debian (Sid) and install all required T-Pot dependencies.
+The T-Pot Universal Installer will upgrade the system to Debian (Testing) and install all required T-Pot dependencies.

 Just follow these steps: